 contain metadata one can use to construct a nice error message.
 For example the

-variant in my RugError
+CannotParseRevlog variant in my RugError enum contains a path field that

 represents the path to the changelog file that cannot be parsed.
 The error

-message generated by CannotParseRevlog
+message generated by CannotParseRevlog uses both the path and the source

 field to generate the error message.

-To make use of these errors, the snafu
+To make use of these errors, the snafu crate provides the ResultExt and

-trait to extend the standard library Result
+OptionExt trait to extend the standard library Result and Option enums

 with new methods that can transform errors at call sites.
 I made use of the

-method in a few places.
+context method in a few places.
 For example, here is the function that

 determines whether the current working directory is a mercurial repository: